Alcoholism: Helping People Get on the Road to Recovery

 - Experiencing withdrawal symptoms upon cutting back

-Alcohol abuse is the step before alcoholism, or dependence.
-It’s a pattern of drinking that causes significant and recurrent adverse consequences.
-Individuals who abuse alcohol meet between two to five of these criteria.
+Alcohol abuse is the step before alcoholism, or dependence and is a pattern of drinking that causes significant and recurrent adverse consequences.

 According to the NIAAA, a 2019 survey revealed that 5.6 percent of adults in the United States aged 18 and older had alcohol use disorder (AUD), or roughly 14.1 million people.